mobxjs/mobx-react/README.md

 ### `Observer`

+_This feature is still experimental and might change in the next minor release, or be deprecated_

 `Observer` is a React component, which applies `observer` to an unanymous region in your component.
 It takes as children a single, argumentless function which should return exactly one React component.
 The rendering in the function will be tracked and automatically be re-rendered when needed.